agoncal/agoncal-sample-javaee/02-JavaOne2013/DEMO.md

 * In the `TalkBean` JSF backing bean
     * Add the attribute `private javax.servlet.http.Part uploadedVideo;`
+    * Create the getters and setters of the `uploadedVideo` attribute
     * Add an the following method using the shortcut `j1upload`

         public String uploadVideo() throws IOException {